-- In 2021, Asia (primarily China) had 93 venture backed start-ups, this is roughly equal to the annual US total. - EU is flat with limited innovative early-stage growth. - that price controls in the US will not have similar impacts to what we've analyzed in the EU. - VC will move to markets where they obtain a reliable ROI, BBBA could exacerbate a transition to China for innovative biopharma.
+- In 2021, Asia (primarily China) had 93 venture backed start-ups, this is roughly equal to the annual US total. - EU is flat with limited innovative early stage growth. - It would be naïve to assume that price controls in the US will not have impacts similar to what we've analyzed in the EU. - VC will move to markets where they obtain a reliable ROI, BBBA could exacerbate a transition to China for innovative biopharma.